The Story of the Raid on Tondern

 rendevous by that time.
 I have seen other reports suggesting this but since I believe he had

 only one wheel then I very much doubt it happened (although I am trying to find out for

 He was buried in Havrvig Churchyard.
 His grave is pictured right with some flowers from the

-posthumous Distinguished Flying Cross while the other pilots (with the exception of Thyne) also received
+a Distinguished Flying Cross while the other pilots (with the exception of Thyne) also received awards

-awards for gallantry with DSOs going to Dickson and Smart (as a Bar to a previous DSO).
-DFCs also went
+for gallantry with DSOs going to Dickson and Smart (as a Bar to a previous DSO).
+DFCs also went to

 Just as a small footnote to this, Capt.
 William Dickson went on to become the UK's Chief of